DvoraGertner/NetworxTest/README.md

 # Do run test and see result:
+# Right click on the file: 'runme.sh'
-# run 'runme.sh' with Git for Windows
+# choose 'with Git for Windows' options